Concentration Inequalities and UQ Bounds for Hypocoercive MCMC Samplers: Concentration inequalities and UQ bounds via Feynman-Kac semigroups

-Following on the recent results in \cite{GKRW,BRBMarkovUQ}, we also use concentration inequalities to obtain bounds on the bias of the expectation of ergodic averages when the process itself is subject to (model-form) uncertainty.
+Following on the methods in \cite{GKRW,BRBMarkovUQ}, we can also use the above tools to obtain bounds on the bias of the expectation of ergodic averages when the process itself is subject to (model-form) uncertainty.

 We think of the Markov process $(X_t,P^\mu)$ considered in Section \ref{sec:Kac_background} as the baseline process and consider an alternative stochastic process $(\widetilde X_t,\widetilde{P}^{\widetilde{\mu}})$ with initial distribution $(X_0)_*\widetilde{P}^{\widetilde{\mu}}=\widetilde{\mu}$ and let $\widetilde E^{\widetilde\mu}$ be the associated expectation. \begin{remark} The requirements on the alternative process are very minimal.
 In particular, we are {\em not} assuming $(\widetilde{X}_t,\widetilde P^{\widetilde\mu})$ is a Markov processes. \end{remark} We will compare the two processes using relative entropy; we assume absolute continuity of the path-space distributions on finite time windows $[0,T]$, i.e., $\widetilde{P}^{\widetilde{\mu}}_T\ll P^\mu_T$, and also assume the relative entropy is finite: